Methodology

 How Claims Are Extracted

-During Pass 1, the AI extracts 10-40 individual claims depending on video length.
-Each claim is classified by category (factual, statistic, opinion, prediction, recommendation), tagged with a timestamp, scored for speaker confidence, and marked as verifiable or non-verifiable.
+During Pass 1, the AI extracts 10–40 individual claims depending on video length.
+Each claim is classified by category (factual, statistic, opinion, prediction, recommendation), tagged with a timestamp, scored for speaker confidence, marked as verifiable or non-verifiable, and flagged withhas_named_source andis_speculative bools that feed the Sift sourcing subscore.
 Advertising claims are automatically filtered out, duplicates are removed, and vague pronouns are resolved to named entities.

 How Claims Are Prioritized